-Once in Montreal, Shaw managed to win two medals – a gold and a silver.
-This would have been a success for most people, unless they’d been awarded the world’s greatest athlete the year before.
-He had to receive the gold medal in 4 x 200 meters freestyle while wearing his warm-up clothes on the stand.
-In the 400 meters freestyle final, he managed to keep up with Brian Goodell for seven out of the eight lengths, but had nothing left to offer when his one year younger rival picked up the pace.
+Once in Montreal, Shaw managed to win two medals—a gold and a silver.
+This would have been a success for most people unless they’d been named the world’s greatest athlete the year before.
+He had to receive the gold medal in 4 x 200m freestyle while wearing his warm-up clothes on the stand.
+In the 400m freestyle final, he managed to keep up with Brian Goodell for seven out of the eight lengths but had nothing left to offer when his one-year-younger rival picked up the pace.

 Jochums has said that “everything I’ve learned about coaching, I learned on Tim Shaw’s body.”
 History shows that he learned a few things.
-Eight years later, during the 1984 Olympics in Los Angeles, his protégé George DiCarlo won the 1,500 meters freestyle event while breaking an American record that would last for fifteen years.
+Eight years later, during the 1984 Olympics in Los Angeles, Jochums’ protégé George DiCarlo won the 1,500m freestyle event while breaking an American record that would last for 15 years.

-Tim Shaw also participated in the 1984 Olympics, where he won a new silver medal.
-However, this time not in swimming but with the American water polo team that came in second without having lost a single game.
-This time, his training had looked completely different and he was smiling much more than he’d done in Montreal.
+Tim Shaw also participated in the 1984 Olympics, winning a new silver medal.
+However, this win came not in swimming but with the American water polo team—they came in second without having lost a single game.
+This time, his training had looked completely different, and he was smiling much more than he had in Montreal.

 Overtraining

-Overtraining was not a familiar concept in the 1970s and, as discussed above, it’s primarily noticeable in the form of a lack of progress.
+Overtraining was not a familiar concept in the 1970s and, as discussed above, it manifests as a lack of progress.
 The easier it is to measure the training, the more noticeable the symptoms.
-Other symptoms seen in training is that the recovery takes longer, that the muscles get weaker and that the technique gets worse.
-Medical symptoms include an increased resting heart rate, swollen lymph nodes, declining blood lactate levels when exerting yourself and that you become more susceptible to infections.
+Other symptoms are the need for longer recovery, weak muscles and poor technique.
+Medical symptoms include an increased resting heart rate, swollen lymph nodes, declining blood lactate levels when exerting yourself and increased susceptibility to infections.

-There are a number factors that may trigger overtraining.
+There are a number of factors that may trigger overtraining.
 Most scientists consider a lack of energy one of the most common causes.
-For a swimmer both training much and with great intensity, it’s absolutely crucial to get enough food.
-That’s why world class swimmers eat a lot.
-It’s for instance been said that Michael Phelps may wolf down as many as 12,000 calories a day.
+For a swimmer training much and with great intensity, it’s absolutely crucial to get enough food.
+That’s why world-class swimmers eat a lot.
+It’s been said that Michael Phelps may wolf down as many as 12,000 calories a day.
 Skipping meals and not eating enough is a risk factor in terms of overtraining.

 Heavy training, together with a great deal of psychological and physiological stress, could lead to the body producing too much of the stress hormone cortisol.
-Cortisol levels that are too high may impede the body’s immune system, which may result in fatigue, illness and injuries.
+Cortisol levels that are too high may compromise the body’s immune system, which may result in fatigue, illness and injuries.

 An unbalanced autonomic nervous system may also lead to overtraining.
 The autonomic nervous system consists of two parts: the sympathetic and the parasympathetic.
 The sympathetic system is the one activated when we’re exposed to a fight-or-flight situation.
 The parasympathetic system is activated when we’re relaxing and/or digesting food.
 Too much intensity may overload the sympathetic nervous system and too much volume may overload the parasympathetic nervous system.
-In both cases, this affects the region in the brain called the hypothalamus.
+In both cases, the hypothalamus region in the brain is affected.
 The hypothalamus controls things like blood pressure, body temperature, metabolism and sleep.
-These are all important functions when you want to be a successful athlete.
+These are all important functions you need running efficiently if you want to be a successful athlete.